isenguo/isenguo.github.io000/_teaching/2025-02-20-spring-logistics.md

 location: "Zhengzhou, China"
 ---

 This course focuses on equipping postgraduate students with the knowledge and skills related to logistics technology and equipment, covering various components critical to modern logistics systems.
-Below are the key details and learning outcomes of the course.

 ## Course Details
 - **Course**: Logistics Technology and Equipment